Russell Sage

-Russell Risley Sage (August 4, 1816 – July 22, 1906) was an American financier, railroad executive and Whig politician from New York.
+Russell Risley Sage (August 4, 1816 – July 22, 1906) was an American financier, railroad executive and Whig politician from New York, who became one of the richest Americans of all time.
 As a frequent partner of Jay Gould in various transactions, he amassed a fortune.
 Olivia Slocum Sage, his second wife, inherited his fortune, which was unrestricted for her use.
 In his name she used the money for philanthropic purposes, endowing a number of buildings and institutions to benefit women's education: she established the Russell Sage Foundation in 1907 and founded the Russell Sage College for women in 1916.

 Early life and family

+Sage was born at Verona in Oneida County, New York to Elisha Sage Jr. and Prudence Risley.
+His grandfather Elisha Yale Sr. was a construction contractor, and his uncle, Barzillai Sage, was the grandfather of railroad magnate Col. Ira Yale Sage of the Yale family.
+Russell Sage's nephew, Earl Chapin, also married to Cecilia A. Yale, sister of Col. John Wesley Yale, and mother of editor Charles Chapin.

+Through his granduncles Capt.
+William Sage and Capt.
+Nathan Sage, distant cousins included Princess Kay Sage, wife of the Prince of San Faustino, Admiral Francis M. Bunce, Cornell benefactor Henry W. Sage, and Senators Henry M. Sage and Josiah B. Williams.

+Princess Kay Sage, member of American royalty, was related by marriage to the Agnelli family, founders of Fiat S.p.A. and owners of Ferrari, with family members including Donna Virginia Bourbon del Monte, Princess Clara von Fürstenberg, Senator Giovanni Agnelli, minister Susanna Agnelli, and Italy's richest man, Gianni Agnelli of Villa Leopolda.

-Sage was born at Verona in Oneida County, New York.
-He received a public school education and worked as a farmhand until he was 15.
+Sage received a public school education and worked as a farmhand until he was 15.
 He started as an errand boy in his brother Henry's grocery in Troy, New York.
 He had a part interest in 1837–1839 in a retail grocery in Troy, and in a wholesale store there in 1839–1857.